 If you are assaulted, call the MSUPD as soon as possible.
 Making a police report is not the same as pressing charges.
 Try to remember as much about the assailant as possible.
 Characteristics important in locating and identifying suspects include sex; race; hair color, length and texture; body size; clothing; scars and other noticeable markings; mode of travel; and vehicle color, type, and license plate number.
 In some incidents, the victim may already know the name of the person committing the assault.
-If you report an assault, an investigation will be conducted promptly and neighboring law enforcement agencies will be notified.
-If you wish to seek confidential counseling services, contact the University Counseling Center at 662-325-2091 or the MSU Safe Line at 662-325-3333.
-If you do not wish to keep your report confidential, you may also report such assaults to the Office of the Dean of Students at 662-325-3611, the Title IX coordinator at 662-323-5839 or titleix@msstate.edu, or Human Resources Management at 662-325-3713.
+If you report an assault, the campus will be searched immediately for suspects, and neighboring police agencies will be notified.

+If you wish to seek confidential counseling services contact the University Counseling Center (662-325-2091) or the MSU SafeLine (662-325-3333).
+You may also report such assaults to the Office of the Dean of Students (662-325-3611) or the Title IX Coordinator (662-323-8124 or titleix@msstate.edu) or Human Resources Management (662-325-3713).